February 14, 2025

 Plant NameLight NeedsWateringSpecial Benefit

-English IvyMediumKeep moistReduces airborne mold
+English IvyMediumKeep moistReduces mold in the air

 LavenderBrightAllow soil to dryNatural sleep aid with calming scent